yhordi/ShiftSlot/README.md

 - Remove email from users/index.
 - Remove schedule worker on search results.
 Now just click the worker's name to schedule them.
 - "You're scheduled to work" message now changed to reflect which worker was scheduled.
-- Search form no longer submits when enter is pressed
+- Search form no longer submits when enter is pressed.
-- Search now shows which workers are unavailable by name
+- Search now shows which workers are unavailable by name.